silksong-modding/Silksong.AssetHelper/docs/articles/tips.md

 [Warning: Unity Log] The referenced script ... on this Behaviour ... is missing!
 [Error  : Unity Log] The file ... is corrupted!
 Remove it and launch unity again!
 ```
-Often these warnings appear if you have loaded the asset too early.
+These warnings may also appear if you have loaded the asset too early.

 Many other warnings and errors in the log happen in the base game.
-If the warnings
+If there are warnings that
+appear in the log when the asset appears, but they also appear when you enter the asset's
-also appear when the base game asset is loaded, then they can typically be ignored.
+base game scene, then they can probably be safely ignored.